Ayyko/DisquotesBot/README.md

-# discordbashbot
+# Disquotesbot
-Bot for the DiscordBash project
+Bot for the Disquot.es project